NorthWalesTech/builders-story/group_session_3.md

 3. **git flow hotfix finish BUG-1**

 Looking through the output, you'll see the changes have been pushed to develop and master.

+## Viewing your branch graph
+Now you can pick your favourite tool, e.g. GitX, GitG, SourceTree to look at the prety graph you've just created.